Shinearushi525/Credit_Card_Fraud_Detection/README.md

 └── 📄 README.md                   # This file
 ```

-**Note:** the original notebook-based pipeline (`.ipynb`) that this app was built from is kept for reference but is not required to run the app — `app.py` reproduces the full pipeline (feature engineering → RobustScaler → SMOTE → XGBoost → SHAP) natively in Python.
+**Note:** the original notebook-based pipeline (`.ipynb`) that this app was built from is kept for reference but is not required to run the app — `app.py` reproduces the supervised part of the pipeline (feature engineering → RobustScaler → SMOTE → XGBoost → SHAP) natively in Python.
+The notebook additionally runs **Isolation Forest / Local Outlier Factor** (unsupervised anomaly detection) and **LIME** explanations — these are not implemented in the Streamlit app, which focuses on the SMOTE + XGBoost + SHAP path plus the real-time scorer, live monitor, and business-impact tools.

 ---